Gothic War (535–554): Siege of Ariminum

-The bloodless victory at Ariminum strengthened Narses against Belisarius, with many Roman generals, including John, turning their allegiance to him.
-In the council after the relief of Ariminum, Belisarius was in favour of reducing the strong Gothic garrison of Auximum, modern Osimo, in their rear and relieving the siege of Mediolanum; Narses favoured a less concentrated effort, including a campaign in Aemilia.
-Belisarius did not allow matters to fester and marched with Narses and John against Urbinum.
-The two armies encamped separately and shortly afterwards, Narses, convinced that the town was unassailable and well supplied, broke camp and departed for Ariminum.
-From there he sent John to Aemilia, which was quickly subdued.
-Aided by the fortunate drying up of Urbinum's only water spring, the town fell to Belisarius soon after.
+Narses responded that Belisarius's proposals were not "in the interests of the state" and thus he could not follow them.
+Belisarius did not allow matters to fester and marched with Narses and John against Urbinus.
+The two armies encamped separately, and shortly afterward, Narses, convinced that the town was unassailable and well supplied, broke camp and departed for Ariminum.
+From there, he sent John to Aemilia, which was quickly subdued.
+Aided by the fortunate drying up of Urbinus's only water spring, the town fell to Belisarius soon after.